kakaa2993/MyScripts/CleanPc/README.md

 | `/triggers`      | Specifies one or more triggers for the task.                                                                |
 | `/xml`           | Specifies the XML file containing the task definition.                                                       |

-These are the main options available for the `schtasks /create` command.
+These are the main options for the `schtasks /create` command.
 You can combine them to customize the task according to your requirements.

 <br>